oozturk1960/pBatch-problem-instances/README.md

 # pBatch-problem-instances
 "sumCj instances" and "wETj instances" folders contain problem instances for the flow time minimization and weighted earlines/tardiness minimization, recpectively.
-The structure of the files is explained below
+The structure of the .txt files is explained below

 sumCj instances:\
 Line 1: Number of machines\